MattKevan/kevan.tv/_posts/2016-10-23-designing-the-design-process.md

 date: '2016-10-23 00:00:00'
 layout: post
 tags: [Design process, NDP]
-description: The method used to create a design is as important as the design itself - and can be a big contributor to project’s success or failure.
+description: The method used to create a design is as important as the design itself - and can be a big contributor to a project’s success or failure.
 Here’s how I’ve designed the process at NDP.
 thumbnail: ''
 banner: ''
 author: Matt Kevan